dan-v/docker-ghost-ssl/README.md

 ### Requirements
 * Linux host with Git and Docker installed
-* SSL cert and key at data/certificates/server.crt and data/certificates/server.key
+* SSL cert and key

 ### Running blog